Canadian Pacific Railway Limited (CP) attracts a new wave of investors despite economic turmoil - The Dwinnex

 Dividends & Splits

-CP’s forward annual dividend rate is 0.76, up from 3.68 a year ago.
-Against a Trailing Annual Dividend Yield of 4.85%, it implies a Forward Annual Dividend Yield of 0.74%.
+With its trailing 12-month dividend rate of 3.68, CP has a forward annual dividend rate of 0.76.
+Against a Trailing Annual Dividend Yield of 4.90%, it implies a Forward Annual Dividend Yield of 0.74%.
 The stock’s 5-year Average Dividend Yield is 0.88.
 The current Payout Ratio is 20.10% for CP, which recently paid a dividend on Apr 23, 2023 with an ex-dividend date of Mar 29, 2023.
 Stock splits for the company last occurred on May 13, 2021 when the company split stock in a 5:1 ratio.

 Earnings Estimates

-Current recommendations for the stock of the company come from 22 analysts.
+The firm’s stock currently is rated by 22 analysts.
 On average, analysts expect EPS of $0.73 for the current quarter, with a high estimate of $0.89 and a low estimate of $0.62, while EPS last year was $0.5.
 The consensus estimate for the next quarter is $0.87, with high estimates of $1 and low estimates of $0.78.

 Analysts are recommending an EPS of between $3.67 and $3.09 for the fiscal current year, implying an average EPS of $3.37.
 EPS for the following year is $3.86, with 25 analysts recommending between $4.38 and $3.12.